insarlab/MintPy/docs/installation.md

 ```

 Edit `~/.config/dask/dask_mintpy.yaml` file according to your HPC settings.
 Currently, only `LSFCluster` job scheduler is tested, `PBSCluster` should also work after minor adjustment in `ifgram_inversion.py`.

-### Notes on pyKML ###

-The pykml installed through conda/pip supports python2 only, the python2/3 compatible version is available [here](https://github.com/yunjunz/pykml.git) and installed throught the commands above by default.

 ### Notes on vim ###